LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/03_umpire_allocator/README.md

 Moving and modifying data in a heterogenous memory system can be annoying since you have to keep track of the source and destination, and often use vendor-specific APIs to perform the modifications.
-In Umpire, all data modification and movement is wrapped up in a concept we call Operations.
+In Umpire, all data modification and movement, regardless of memory resource or platform, is done using Operations.

 Next, we will use the `memset` Operator provided by Umpire's Resource Manager to set the memory we just allocated to zero.